flame/blis/docs/Discord.md

 You can even stay logged in on multiple devices!
 Each one will automatically sync itself to newly sent/received messages.

+In this document, we'll walk you through each step necessary to join the BLIS Discord community.
+First, we'll talk about how to [create a Discord account](#creating-an-account).
+Then, we'll explain how to [obtain the invite link](#obtaining-the-invite-link).
+And finally, we'll tell you how to use that invite link to [join the BLIS Discord server](#joining-the-blis-server).

 ## Creating an account